vzhd1701/evernote-backup/README.md

 In case your auth token that you initialized your database with expires, you have an option to re-authorize it by running the `evernote-backup reauth` command.
 It has the same options as the `init-db` command.

+## Getting help

+If you found a bug or have a feature request, please [open a new issue](https://github.com/vzhd1701/evernote-backup/issues/new/choose).

+If you have a question about the program or have difficulty using it, you are welcome to [the discussions page](https://github.com/vzhd1701/evernote-backup/discussions).
+You can also mail me directly, I'm always happy to help.

 ## Dependencies

 - [evernote3](https://github.com/evernote/evernote-sdk-python3) - to access Evernote API